Stylish Kitchen Upgrades: A Guide to Material Selection

 Stainless Steel: Modern, Resilient, and Functional

-Coming from the welding world of professional kitchens, stainless steel infuses a modern industrial-chic vibe into residential kitchens.
+Coming from the welding world of professional kitchens, stainless steel lends a modern, industrial-chic vibe to residential kitchens.

-Its chief properties are strength, very good heat resistance, and inherent hygiene, thus opted for when designing appliances, sinks, as well as worktops, and backsplashes.
+Its chief properties are strength, excellent heat resistance, and inherent hygiene, making it an optimal choice for designing appliances, sinks, worktops, and backsplashes.

-It doesn't feel like bacteria and can be wiped conveniently, a major consideration for any kitchen subjected to heavy traffic.
+It doesn’t feel like bacteria and can be wiped conveniently, a significant consideration for any kitchen subjected to heavy traffic.

 Its reflective nature often works to brighten a darkly lit room, thereby giving it a more spacious feel.

-On the downside, a stainless-steel surface could show smudges from helper fingerprints and require regular wiping to keep a clean and sleek look.
+On the downside, a stainless-steel surface can show smudges from fingerprints and require regular wiping to maintain a clean and sleek look.

 However, being sturdy and contemporary, it remains a good competitor for diverse kitchen applications.